norbertrostaing/BlinderKitten/README.md

 Please check the [online documentation](https://norbertrostaing.gitbook.io/blinderkitten/).

+You can also join the [discord server](https://discord.gg/4RKYHQDn) to ask questions and report bugs.

 ## How does it work ?
 BlinderKitten uses some differents objects to help you create wonderful shows :